 Termination Policy

 This is the section that clarifies when your work with your client (in this particular contract) is done.
-If you’ve defined an end date for your agreement, it may automatically expire on that date.
+If you’ve defined an end date for your entire agreement, it may automatically expire on that date.
 This will urge your client to schedule all consultation sessions before that date, and it should prevent the partnership from dragging on too long with postponed appointments.
-Another option is to define the contract expiration date as the time when all deliverables agreed upon are completed and handed over.

-Confidentiality & Intellectual Property
+Confidentiality Agreement & Intellectual Property

 You may also prepare reports, presentations, or research papers for the professionals and companies you work with.
-In this case, define whether the materials you hand over are their intellectual property or yours from that point onwards and who has the right to share, distribute, or monetize them in the future.
+In this case, define whether the materials you hand over are their intellectual property or yours from that point onwards, and who has the right to share, distribute, or monetize them in the future.

 Miscellaneous